 In December 2020, the PHAA co-convened a special edition virtual conference with the theme: Preventing, detecting, controlling and managing COVID-19 – reflections on 2020 and future challenges.

-This article is one of a series on the mental health impacts of COVID-19 on the Australian community, as presented by experts to the special COVID-19 conference.
+This article is one of a series on the mental health impacts of COVID-19 on the Australian community as presented by experts to the COVID-19 conference in December 2020.